 INotifier interface and use the

 PostNotificationAsync method to post a message (for one or more recipients) to the message queue.
-If a message has more than one recipient, it is stored internally as one message for each recipient.
+A message with more than one recipient is stored internally as one message for each recipient.
 Hook into the

 NotificationFiltered events to get feedback on the result of the posting (per message).

-NotificationDispatcher is configured in and triggered by the scheduler or called directly for immediate messages.
-It retrieves the messages that are waiting to be sent and groups them by recipient and channel.
-For each group, a formatter and a provider is located (if available) to format and send the messages.
+NotificationDispatcher is configured and triggered by the scheduler or called directly for immediate messages.
+It retrieves the messages waiting to be sent and groups them by recipient and channel.
+For each group, a formatter and a provider are located (if available) to format and send the messages.
 If there is a problem sending the messages, they are put back in the waiting queue.